-VOTables must follow the rules in section Error: Reference source not found.
-These VOTables should be returned with a MIME type of text/xml;content=x-votable.
+VOTables must follow the rules in section 2.9 .
+These VOTables must be returned with a MIME type of application/x-votable+xml.

 CSV formatted data should represent the output table with one row of text per table row, with the table column values rendered as text and separated by commas.
 If a column value contains a comma the entire column value should be enclosed in double quotes.
 Text lines may be arbitrarily long.
 The first data row should give the column name as the data value.
 Header lines may optionally be included in the first few lines of output, prior to the first data row, and should be indicated by placing the character '#' in the first character of the line.
+CSV data must be returned with a MIME type of text/csv; if the optional header line (with column names) is included, the MIME type must be text/cvs;header.
+Full details of CSV format are defined in RFC 4108 [REF].